False Claims Under False Claims Act

 Contact our False Claims Act Whistleblower Lawyers Today

 Call our False Claims Act whistleblower lawyers today for a free consultation at 202-262-8959.
+We have represented whistleblowers in qui tam actions that have recovered more than $100 million, including student loan fraud, medical device fraud, off-label marketing, and Medicare fraud.

 We have worked on significant whistleblower rewards and retaliation cases resulting in substantial recoveries to the government, including cases profiled in Crisis of Conscience: Whistleblowing in an Age of Fraud and Money, Politics, and Corruption in U.S. Higher Education: The Stories of Whistleblowers.